mozilla-l10n/documentation/src/products/iOS_products/updating_locales.md

 ## Updating locales in Pontoon

 Once you’ve determined if the locale can be added you must go to Pontoon to update the list of current locales.
-The steps to follow can be found in the existing [Pontoon documentation here](../../tools/pontoon/adding_new_locale.md).
+If the locale is not [available](https://pontoon.mozilla.org/teams/) in Pontoon yet, [consult this document](../../tools/pontoon/adding_new_locale.md) for instructions on how to add it.

-The area in Pontoon where you can add and remove locales is located on the same page.
+The place in Pontoon where you can add and remove locales is located on the same admin project page each time: [here](https://pontoon.mozilla.org/admin/projects/firefox-for-ios/) for Firefox for iOS, and [here](https://pontoon.mozilla.org/admin/projects/focus-for-ios/) for Focus for iOS.
 Pontoon syncs every 10min approximately, so the project will be availble after the next [Pontoon sync](https://pontoon.mozilla.org/sync/log/).